Red screen test

 - Look at the blue block above or click "Show Full Screen Blue"

-- If you can still see blue, your filter is not blocking blue light effectively
+- If you still see blue, the filter is letting blue light through

 Why use a red screen filter?